codeyogi911/Dkit/README.md

-# Dkit
+# BIT Consulting Detection Kit
-It is an implementation of mask RCNN based on brilliant work by waleedka at matterport.
+This is an implementation of Mask R-CNN using Python3, Keras and Tensorflow.
+Based on brilliant work by Waleed Abdulla at Matterport.
-Runs detection kit training and inference based on Mask RCNN
+This repository contains shell scripts to train and deploy models using AWS EC2 instances.